naimishvarsani/zippy_AI/README.md

 - Image Upload: Use the image picker to upload an image.
 The AI will analyze it and provide insights.

-🔗 LinkedIn Post
-Check out the LinkedIn post about this project: https://shorturl.at/rZg5U

 📦 Packages Used
 - firebase_core: ^2.24.2 - Firebase core setup.